Passionate About Inspiring Others

 She also teaches glass fusing, stained glass, mosaic and design at Tonbridge Adult Education centre.

-Jenny & Annie started collaborating to create metal & glass garden sculptures in 2019, and then the idea for combining the two materials for WTF workshops was born.
+Jenny & Annie started collaborating to create metal & glass garden sculptures in 2019, and then the idea for combining the two materials for WTF's Kiss My Glass course was born.